Skip to main content

 • The file type is CSV, txt or xlsx and has basic data such as account code, account name and balance (or debit/credit).

-• Make sure there are no blank rows in the data and thousands are not separated with a comma
+• have no blank rows in the data, and the thousands are not separated by a comma

 • Ensure your dates are in the date format in Excel and your data is YTD.